Analysis of your data on Google Search Console can provide some fantastic insights into what is actually going on within Google.

 6. To identify the URLs that are linking to a URL, click a URL to show a new list.

-Identify Internal Links Using Google Search Console
+Identify Internal Links using Google Search Console

 Keyword Analysis